-We report in one reportable segment consisting of two operating segments relating to our FormFactor and MicroProbe product groups.
-Both our operating segments are focused on the design, development, manufacture, sale and support of precision, high performance advanced semiconductor probe card products and solutions.
-The two operating segments have been aggregated into one reportable segment as they share similar economic characteristics in terms of the nature of their products and services, production processes, customers and methods of distributing their products and services.
+Since our acquisition of MicroProbe in Fiscal 2012, we had historically operated in one reportable segment consisting of two operating segments related to our FormFactor and MicroProbe product groups.
+During the fourth quarter of fiscal 2015, we determined that we now operate in one reportable segment consisting of one operating segment relating to the design, development, manufacture and sale of high performance advanced probe cards as a result of the successful integration of the MicroProbe business into our overall consolidated operations.
 Our chief operating decision maker is the Chief Executive Officer, who reviews operating results to make decisions about allocating resources and assessing performance for the entire company.